 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS6: Meeting the Housing Requirement Plan Period and housing targets Housing trajectory - maintain build rate over the plan period.
-MHCLG Core output indicator - now based on locally derived target.
+Government Core output indicator - now based on locally derived target.
 Completions remain well below target which is to be expected given adoption of only June 2018.
 Now new sites have been released a significant uplift should be achieved in the next few years.
-Current Performance: For locally derived target (850pa) 2008/09 to 2013/14 actual = 3,181 Plan Period First Year 2013/14 target = 958, actual Second year 2014/15 target 958, actual = 63 Third year 2015/16 target 958, actual = 59 Fourth year 2016/17 target 958, actual = 59 Fifth year 2017/18 target 958, actual = 471 For locally derived target (850pa) 2008/09 to 2013/14 = 5,100, actual = 3,181 Plan Period First Year 2013/14 target = 958, actual = 552 Second year 2014/15 target 958, actual = 633 Third year 2015/16 target 958, actual = 585 Fourth year 2016/17 target 958, actual = 599 Fifth year 2017/18 target 958, actual = 471 →
+For locally derived target (850pa) = For locally derived target (850pa) 2008/09 to 2013/14 = 5,100, actual = 3,181 Plan Period First Year 2013 Plan Period First Year 2013/14 target = 958, actual = 552 Second year 2014/15 Second year 2014/15 target 958, actual = 633 Current Performance: Third year 2015/16 Third year 2015/16 target 958, actual = 585 • Fourth year 2016/17 Fourth year 2016/17 target 958, actual = 599 Fifth year 2017/18 t Fifth year 2017/18 target 958, actual = 471 Sixth year 2018/19 Sixth year 2018/19 target 958, actual = 425

 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS6: Meeting the Housing Requirement Net additional dwellings during the year To ensure dwellings built reach 100% of the annual housing requirement.
-Local target of 850pa (958 including backlog from 2008/09 to 2012/13) MHCLG Core output indicator - now based on locally derived target of 850 pa (958 including backlog from 2008/09 to 2012/13).
-Not reached and decrease on previous year - outstanding permissions remain high and newly allocated sites released on adoption should result in improvement over the coming years Current Performance: Net additional dwellings in 20 demoli additional dwellings in 2017/18 = 471 (471 Gross - 0 demolitions) → CS6: Meeting the Housing Requirement Five year supply of land for housing Have deliverable land to accommodate at least five times the annual housing requirement plus an additional 20% until it can be demonstrated that the housing target is being met (when an additional 5% will be included) MHCLG Core output indicator - now based on locally derived target.
-Latest SHLAA shows a 5 year supply with new sites to be allocated in the adopted Sites and Policies Local Plan.
-Consultation on-going nationally re new method of calculation when Plan is over 5 years old.
+Local target of 850pa (958 including backlog from 2008/09 to 2012/13) Government Core output indicator - now based on locally derived target of 850 pa (958 including backlog from 2008/09 to 2012/13).
+Not reached and decrease on previous year - outstanding permissions remain high and newly allocated sites released on adoption should result in improvement over the coming years Current Performance: Net additional dwellings in 2018, Net additional dwellings in 2018/19 = 425 (427 Gross - 2 demolitions) → CS6: Meeting the Housing Requirement Five year supply of land for housing Have deliverable land to accommodate at least five times the annual housing requirement plus an additional 20% until it can be demonstrated that the housing target is being met (when an additional 5% will be included) Government Core output indicator - now based on locally derived target.
+See AMR section on housing delivery test, 5 year supply calculation, and replacement of CS target now 5 years old.
+Current Performance: The Core Strategy is 5 year old year supply is worked out using based on a national methodology figure from the latest SHLAA Rot housing land s The Core Strategy is 5 year old September 2019 and therefore a five year supply is worked out using a locally assessed housing need figure based on a national methodology (see section for details).
+Using a supply figure from the latest SHLAA Rotherham can clearly demonstrate a 5yr housing land supply (12.2 years). ÷ CS7: Housing Mix and Affordability Gross affordable housing completions To increase the number of affordable homes built and meet identified requirement for the year Government Core output indicator.
+Good increase in numbers on previous year.
+Current Performance: 2018/19: Gros (77 in p 2018/19: Gross completions = 107 (77 in previous year) ÷